 Let’s backtrack, shall we?

-Once upon a time, when I was in my mid-twenties and living in Paris, I started Dbag Dating, a blog that recounted my innumerable dating misadventures (and even led to some cool opportunities, such as a Vogue.com byline and a memoir called Love in Translation).
-For the next five years, my life was fun, frivolous and completely egocentric, just like one’s youth should be.
-Then, in the summer of 2019, the Hinge Gods finally threw me a juicy bone in the form of a nice guy (briefly guised as a douchebag), who strung me along for a few torturous months, before succumbing to my ineffable charms.
+Once upon a time, when I was in my mid-twenties and living in Paris, I started Dbag Dating, a blog that recounted my dating misadventures (and even led to some cool opportunities, such as a Vogue.com byline and a memoir called Love in Translation).
+For the next five years, my life was fun, frivolous and blissfully egocentric.
+Then, in the summer of 2019, the Hinge gods finally threw me a juicy bone in the form of a nice guy (briefly guised as a douchebag), who strung me along for a few torturous months, before succumbing to my ineffable charms.
 A few weeks before the world shut down, we moved in together.
 A few “unprecedented” months later, I was pregnant.

-Three years after I had Citibiked to our first date in Lower Manhattan, my self-centered past has been replaced by a chaotic, tumultuous, messy life full of love and tears and Cocomelon sessions and endless kitchen cleanups.
+Five years after I had Citi Biked to our first date in Lower Manhattan, my self-centered past has been replaced by a chaotic, tumultuous, messy life full of love and tears and Frozen marathons and endless kitchen cleanups.
 It is also (surprise, surprise!) filled with myriad new problems that I wasn’t quite prepared for, all of which feel uncomfortably real, irreversible and adult.
-While I will never discredit the anxiety that comes with not knowing when–and if–you will meet a person you can build a life with, I don’t think I was ever quite prepared for how challenging the process of actually building said life would be.
-How hard it would be to give up so much of my time and freedom, to learn to budget past myself and a six-pound yorkie, to survive the first year of having a baby as a couple–the list goes on.
+While I will never discredit the anxiety that comes with not knowing when, and if, you will meet a person you can build a life with, I don’t think I was ever quite prepared for how challenging the process of actually building said life would be.
+How hard it would be to give up so much of my time and freedom, to learn to budget past myself and a six-pound yorkie, to survive the first year of having a baby as a couple—the list goes on.

 Staying true to the good old “those who can’t do, teach” adage, I have created Accidentally Adult, a newsletter designed to help us wade through the tribulations of adult existence, while embracing the perennial sense of imposter syndrome that comes with.
 At the end of the day, I assume that most of us don’t know what the f*ck we are doing, so we might as well just enjoy the ride and have a laugh along the way.
 As for you rare self-assured souls, read along to feel superior by association.